Precision Prediction & Precision Medicine

 In many countries and research groups, data and samples from newly-diagnosed individuals (i.e. within the first 6 months after diagnosis) have been collected and studied.
 Fewer data and samples are available from people with type 1 diabetes with longer disease duration.
 This prompted JDRF to grant a strategic research agreement (SRA) to Diabeter and UMC Groningen.
 Both clinics have access to a substantial clinical database since 1998 with medical record data of > 3500 people with type 1 diabetes.

-The collection currently includes:
+The collection includes:

-SUCCESSFUL AGEING WITH TYPE 1 DIABETES
+SUCCESSFUL AGEING WITH TYPE 1 DIABETES : LTD cohort

-An additional grant from the Diabetes Fonds enables us to expand the BIOMARKER project with additional data and samples from 300 persons with longstanding type 1 diabetes, allowing a Dutch version of the ‘medalist cohort’.
+An additional grant from the Diabetes Fonds enabled us to expand the BIOMARKER project with additional data and samples from 300 persons with longstanding type 1 diabetes, allowing a Dutch version of the ‘medalist cohort’.
 This is done in collaboration with several Dutch hospitals attending these people with diabetes.

 Inquiries about these projects and applications for collaborative projects on these datasets/samples can be sent to the steering committee of BIOMARKER at research@diabeter.nl or to the investigators mentioned on this website.